Senate approves $4 trillion budget bill, paving way for tax reform effort

-The Senate on Thursday passed a Republican budget bill that would pave the way to use a special procedural rule to consider tax reform later this year.
+The Senate on Thursday passed a Republican budget resolution that would pave the way to use a special procedural rule to consider tax reform later this year.

-The $4 trillion budget blueprint passed 51-49, with all Democrats and Republican Sen. Rand Paul of Kentucky voting against it.
+The $4 trillion budget blueprint passed 51-49, with all Democrats and one Republican, Sen. Rand Paul of Kentucky, voting against it, saying the budget "simply didn't measure up and spent too much."

 Senate Majority Leader Mitch McConnell said on Twitter with the budget resolution passed "it's time to take advantage of this once-in-a-generation opportunity & pass #TaxReform."